jaraco/zero-defect-lessons/index.md

 - Eclipse IDE
 - JetBrains/PyCharm
 - Manual
-- consider committing each stable change
+- Consider committing each stable change

 ...

 ## Refactor to

-- learn a new codebase
+- Learn a new codebase
-- reshape to match conceptual needs
+- Reshape to match conceptual needs
-- keep functions small
+- Keep functions small

 Notes: For learning a new codebase, make safe operations as you mold the codebase to your expertise (esp. if you're sole maintainer).
 For small functions, if it can fit on the screen, it might fit in your mind.